imonmandal/Time-Table-Mngmnt-Systm/Readme.txt

 Use php v7
-Change configuration of mysql database in project in "Database\DBController.php" and in "index.php" Xampp server was used
+Change configuration of mysql database in "Database\DBController.php" and in "index.php" Xampp server was used

 Data can be uploaded from excelsheet to mysql database